avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### July 7th, 2020:

+I finished implementing the multipart stream from the client.
+CPU usage didn't change as much as I had hoped, but it was noticeable.
+I still saw the same behavior of additional Pis connecting only changing the CPU usage by a small amount.
+I then went ahead and switched over to blocking sockets and rewrote the pull/push loop to be on separate threads.
+I did not notice any change in CPU usage.
+I believe the problem may actually be with my pull/push loop itself - I may need to manually slow it down while it's not handling any requests.
+I will be doing this with a threading condition object on the in_buffer, and any process that needs to read from it must wait until there is content.
+This will require that each pull from the socket notify all waiting conditions.

+I also downloaded SuperPuTTY for my laptop, and am extremely happy with it.
+It allows me to start up my ssh sessions with all the Pis and the Lightsail instance all at once, and I can easily organize the terminal windows however I want.
+It's built-in file transfer system using PSCP has a GUI that allows me to easily write code from my laptop, then deploy it to the server for testing.
+No more code deployment through git :)

 ##### July 6th, 2020

 I have two ideas about what I could do to speed things up: